Gateway Sports and Entertainment Complex

-The Gateway Sports and Entertainment Complex is an entertainment complex located in downtown Cleveland, Ohio.
+The Gateway Sports and Entertainment Complex is an entertainment complex located in downtown area of Cleveland, Ohio.
 It opened in 1994 and is owned by the city of Cleveland and Cuyahoga County and is managed by the Gateway Economic Development Corporation, a non-profit group with board members who are appointed by county and city leaders.

-The complex mainly consists of Progressive Field, a 34,830-seat baseball park that serves as home of the Cleveland Guardians of Major League Baseball, and Rocket Mortgage FieldHouse, a 19,432-seat arena primarily the home of the Cleveland Cavaliers of the National Basketball Association.
+The complex mainly consists of Progressive Field, a 34,830-seat baseball park that serves as home of the Cleveland Guardians of Major League Baseball, and Rocket Arena, a 19,432-seat arena primarily the home of the Cleveland Cavaliers of the National Basketball Association.
 In addition, the complex includes a transitional space known as Gateway Plaza and the Gateway East parking garage.

 Gateway is roughly bounded by East 9th Street to the east, Huron Road to the north, Ontario Street to the west, and Carnegie Avenue to the south, and forms the basis of the larger Gateway District of downtown Cleveland.

 The two facilities are connected to Tower City Center and the RTA Rapid Transit system via an underground walkway.